ringlingmakerspace/signInKiosk/documentation.md

 Access and execute-as changes only apply on a *new* deployment version — editing an existing deployment's settings and clicking Save does *not* republish them to the live `/exec` URL.
 Go through **Deploy → Manage deployments → Edit → New version → Deploy** (see [4.
 Set Up the Google Apps Script](#4-set-up-the-google-apps-script)).
 Also double check "Anyone" is selected, not "Anyone with a Google account" — the latter requires a Google sign-in, which an anonymous kiosk visitor can't complete.

 **A visitor does not have their ID card.**
 Tap **"I don't have my ID"** next to the ID field — it switches to an email input where the visitor can type their Ringling email (`@ringling.edu` or `@c.ringling.edu`) instead.
 This is sent to Airtable's `Email` field rather than `ID Number`.
-As a fallback, staff can still manually enter a record into Airtable, or visitors can use the old QR code sign in.
+As a fallback, staff can still manually enter a record into Airtable.

 ---